 Definitely a good spot for anyone feeling confident with their night photography skills.

 If you’d like this same view but from up top then enter Las Arenas.
-It may look like a simple shopping centre but this old bull ring has a tier at the top filled with bars, restaurants and a 360 viewing point.
+It may look like a simple shopping centre for your Barcelona souvenirs but this old bull ring has a tier at the top filled with bars, restaurants and a 360 viewing point.
 Also, travelling up in the lift while looking out to the Montjuic Mountain could be a pretty cool experience – especially if you’re making a video.

 4. Casa Batlló